There are many myths surrounding what’s good or bad for your sleep. One long-held view is that intense exercise before bed will keep you awake.

 If you’re still confused and want the flexibility to exercise right up until bedtime, then perhaps you could experiment for yourself.

 You could try spending a week doing your chosen exercise a few hours before bed.
 Then the next week you could try doing your exercise about 1 hour before going to bed.

 You should be able to decide for yourself if you can exercise before bed or not, and if you need to leave a time gap between exercising and trying to sleep.

-If you already have a personal activity monitor which also measures sleep, then you could use that to help you decide if your sleep is improving or being disrupted by exercising at different time.
+If you already have a personal activity monitor which also measures sleep, then you could use that to help you decide if your sleep is improving or being disrupted by exercising at a different time.

-If you have no option but to exercise right before bedtime, then there are some well-known measures you might want to try to see if they help you:
+If you have no option but to exercise right before bedtime, then there are some measures you might want to try to see if they help you: